All sessions will be held VIRTUALLY this year!

-Concurrent Sessions: The Workshop features twenty concurrent sessions focused on the theme of the Workshop.
+Concurrent Sessions: The Workshop features twenty-four concurrent sessions focused on the theme of the Workshop.
 Moderators will present the panelists with a set of questions which they’ve been given in advance.
 The panelists then each have about 10 minutes to respond.
 This reserves time for an open discussion between the audience and panelists.
-Keeping with longstanding tradition and the desire to promote maximum interaction, PowerPoint will not be used in Monday and Tuesday concurrent sessions.

 Recent Research and Projects Sessions: These one-hour sessions, to be held on Wednesday morning, give Workshop participants the opportunity to describe current or recently completed efforts, to exchange ideas, and to get feedback on their work.
 Powerpoint will be available for Research and Projects Wednesday sessions.

 Wrap Up: On Wednesday, the Center Director will close the Workshop with a summary of the highlights of the event and a charge for the hazards and disaster community moving forward in the coming year.